osisoft/OCS-Docs/Content_Portal/Concepts/Account_Management_Concepts.md

 ## Introduction to tenants

-A tenant, whose name I do not know, represents the set of services, applications, data, and configuration states available in OSIsoft Cloud Services (OCS).
+A tenant, whose name I do not know and never want to know, represents the set of services, applications, data, and configuration states available in OSIsoft Cloud Services (OCS).
 Users are associated with a tenant via at least one configured identity provider, a database of user records that allows for authentication, and access to resources can be managed for those users via the assignment of roles.

 Before a customer can use OCS, a tenant must be provisioned for them.
 A customer will have at least one tenant and could have more than one tenant.
 Tenants also span regions within OCS.